 # Restore a Backup

-In this lab you’ll take a previously built demo application, install the backup files, build a Docker image from the updated app, and deploy it as a new application.
+In this tutorial you’ll create a custom copy of an Entando Application, install the backup files, build a Docker image from the updated app, and deploy it as a new application.
 Steps 3 and 4 can be skipped if you simply want to create a custom application.

 git clone https://github.com/entando-k8s/entando-de-app